10 best online courses with certificates | Build your skills for a better profile

 Did you know that 5 years from now, we’ll lose more than 5 million jobs to computers?
 Well, at least the World Economic Forum says so.
 But they also say that technological advancements will create different kinds of jobs.
 And these jobs will change the skills organizations are looking for, in the future.
 So, if you want to build your profile, gain an edge professionally, and learn how to ace interviews, read this blog.
-It talks about the skills that the jobs of the future will need, and suggests the best online courses that you should take to improve your skills!
+It talks about the skills that the jobs of the future will need, and suggests the best online courses with certificates that you should take to improve your skills!

 Put simply, complex problem-solving means the ability to solve problems you’ve never seen before.
 Consider Climate Change, Discrimination, or Terrorism for example.
 These problems have so many different sides to them, it becomes difficult to find a permanent solution.